Topic Specific Vocabulary

-Theory – An idea or set of ideas use to explain a fact or event.
+Theory – An idea or set of ideas used to explain a fact or event.

 - Scientific theories are sometimes hard to understand.

-Degree – Title given by the university upon completion of studies.
+Degree – Title given by an educational institute upon completion of studies.

-- As soon as I finished my degree, I got a job in a very good company.
+- As soon as I finished my degree, I got a job in a very reputed company.

-Evaluate – To judge the value or condition of something through careful study.
+Evaluate – To determine the significance, worth, or condition of usually by careful appraisal and study

 - It is very important to evaluate your progress by the end of the semester.